Plexos / An Introduction To Plexos

 ⠀Not only an explorer: Plexos will be capable of running many other apps, both as isolated iframes AND as integrated apps that could interact with the system.
 In time, I'll make some extensive documentation for anyone to design their own Plexos native apps and be able to interact with system features.

-⠀I am, however, very mindful of the fact that it'll be virtually impossible to create any sort of robust security measures for dubious or ill-intended apps, if it were the case that this project became big enough for people to have any incentive to make them, given that the code is both open and since it's running on frontend it's 100% accessible.
-I'm aiming for some kind of curated list of verified community apps if that were the case, but let's not get ahead of ourselves.
+⠀I am, however, very mindful of the fact that it'll be virtually impossible to create any sort of security measures for ill-intended apps, given that the code is both open and since it's running on frontend it's 100% accessible.
+I figured trying to sandbox frontend javascript is a fool's errand, I will try, but I'm aiming for some kind of curated list of verified community apps, I'll worry about that in the future.

 Plexos As A Metaphor

 ⠀For the purpose of a good first impression, I've tactfully postponed, up until this point, any mention of the metaverse (please stay with me).
-Just as most people on the internet, I am not at all in favour of what the term has been repurposed for; that is, to refer to the most rancid uses of blockchain technology, like virtual currencies and NFT marketplaces, and if not those it'd be Facebook's phony new project.
+Just as most people on the internet, I am not at all in favour of what the term has been repurposed for; that is, to refer to the most soulless uses for blockchain technology, like virtual currencies and NFT marketplaces, and if not those it'd be Facebook's phony VR/AR new focus.

-⠀The thing is, the metaverse and its many concepts come from way back before crypto hedge funds and shareholder corporations appropriated it and ran with it, and I encourage you to dig and read about it, as there's a ton of inspiration to be found in it imo.
+⠀The metaverse and its many concepts come from way back before it was turned into a speculation market, and I encourage you to dig and read about it, as there's a ton of inspiration to be found in it imo.
 Wikipedia is always a good place to start.

 With that out of the way...